-A promotional email is a commercial broadcast which usually offers incentives to drive sales and revenue for a business.
-The main aim of this form of email marketing is to convince customers to make a purchase.
-After the registration in SendPulse, you can send promotional emails for free.
+A promotional email is a commercial broadcast that usually offers incentives to drive sales and revenue for a business.
+The main goal of this form of email marketing is to convince customers to make a purchase.
+After registering with SendPulse, you can send promotional emails for free.

 Promotional emails should contain concise calls to action that prompt customers to buy a product.
-These emails can also be used to convince customers to download, subscribe or register for a service.
-When this type of marketing is executed effectively, it can help a business not only increase revenue but also boost its customer retention and engagement.
-Therefore, the content and design of the promotional email should focus on persuading the recipient to take action within a specified time.
+These emails can also be used to convince customers to download, subscribe, or register for a service.
+When executed correctly, this type of marketing can help a business increase not only revenue but also boost its customer retention and engagement.
+Therefore, the content and design of a promotional email should focus on persuading the recipient to take action within a specified time.

 With an expected 5.6 billion email users by 2019, email marketing has become one of the most effective ways for businesses to reach customers.
 However, sending out emails for a product or service does not guarantee that you will make a sale; you can’t even be sure that they will reach your subscribers' inbox.
 You can use SendPulse to quickly create professional promotional emails without the need to know HTML.